Jim Pons: The Leaves

-In 1964, he formed the garage rock band The Leaves.
+In 1964, Pons formed the garage rock band The Leaves.
 The band was founded by Pons and guitarist Robert Lee Reiner, who were Fraternity students at Cal State Northridge (then known as San Fernando Valley State College).

 They were originally called The Rockwells, prior to changing their names to The Leaves.
-They got the name Leaves when one of the members greet another by saying “What’s happening?”, and the other responding with “The Leaves are happening”.
+They acquired the name Leaves when one of the members greeted another by saying “What’s happening?”, and the other responding with “The Leaves are happening”.

-The Leaves eventually secured a regular gig replacing the Byrds as the house band at the popular nightclub Ciro's on the Sunset Strip.
+The Leaves eventually secured a regular gig replacing the Byrds as the house band at the nightclub Ciro's on the Sunset Strip.
 They signed with Mira Records after being heard by Pat Boone, who got them the position.

-The Leaves are infamous for recording the first version of the song Hey Joe, which they recorded along with their debut album in 1966.
-Their version of Hey Joe went was a number one radio hit on the Los Angeles stations and peaked at #31 on the Billboard pop charts in May 1966.
+The Leaves are noted for recording an early version of the song "Hey Joe", which they recorded along with their debut album in 1966.
+Their version of Hey Joe was #1 on the Los Angeles stations and peaked at #31 on the Billboard pop charts in May 1966.
+Pons stayed in the Leaves until 1967.

-Hey Joe would become popular in 1967 when it was covered by Jimi Hendrix.
-Pons stayed in the group until 1967.
-A reformed version was active between 1970–71.

 The Turtles

 Pons joined The Turtles shortly after the Leaves.
-He played bass on their hit song Elenore.
-As a member of the Turtles, he appeared with them on television on both of their appearances on The Ed Sullivan Show, The Smothers Brothers Comedy Hour, and American Bandstand, among many others.
-Jim continued to tour with the Turtles until they split in 1970.
-He played on their last two album, The Turtles Present the Battle of the Bands (1968) and Turtle Soup (1969).
+He played bass on their hit songs She'd Rather Be With Me, Elenore, She's My Girl, and You Showed Me.
+As a member of the Turtles, he appeared on television on both of their appearances on The Ed Sullivan Show, The Smothers Brothers Comedy Hour, and American Bandstand.
+Pons continued to tour with the Turtles until they split in 1970.

-Since the 2010s, he has occasionally guest-starred with The Turtles alongside Flo and Eddie.
-Pons will usually join them on stage if they are performing in Florida, where he lives.
+Since the 2010s, he has occasionally guest-starred with The Turtles alongside Flo & Eddie.

 The Mothers Of Invention

-Pons was a member of Frank Zappa’s Mothers of Invention for a short period of time, between February to December 1971.
-He played bass on their live album Fillmore East – June 1971.

-Pons portrayed himself in the 1971 surrealist film 200 Motels, starring the members of the Mothers Of Invention (although he was not credited).
+Pons was a member of Frank Zappa’s Mothers of Invention (1970-1971).
+He played bass on their albums Fillmore East – June 1971, Just Another Band From L.A., and Playground Psychotics.
+Pons portrayed himself in Zappa's 1971 surrealist film 200 Motels, starring the members of the Mothers Of Invention.

-Video Directing
+Video directing

-New York Jets

 In 1973 Pons left the music industry to become the film and video director for the New York Jets football team; he designed the team's 1978–97 team logo.
 He held this position until around the year 2000.

-Jacksonville Jaguars

-Pons and his family moved to Jacksonville, Florida in 2005, where he did game day video for the Jacksonville Jaguars, until he retired.
+Pons and his family moved to Jacksonville, Florida in 2005, where he did game day video for the Jacksonville Jaguars until he retired.

 Personal life

-Pons plays upright bass in a bluegrass band called Lonesome Ride.
-Pons is a born again Christian and lives in Jacksonville, Florida.
+Pons plays a U-bass in a bluegrass band called Lonesome Ride in Jacksonville.